sparqling/spang-portal/README.md

 # SPANG Portal

-SPANG portal is an integrated web service including SPANG libraries and a web interface to the SPANG command functionalities.
+The SPANG Portal is an integrated web service including SPANG libraries and a web interface to the SPANG command functionalities.

+Copyright (c) 2019 Hirokazu Chiba